nojronatron/digital-clock/README.md

 - JavaFX Support by Shrey Pandya (addresses a bug in Language Support for Java(TM) by Red Hat).
 - A basic understanding of Gradle.

-### VSCode - Windows
+### Build

-Build:
+Linux and Windows:

-1. Meet the prerequisites listed above.
+1. Meet the prerequisites listed above on the target platform (Linux or Windows).
+1. Launch VSCode on the target platform.
+It will take a moment for Gradle to start-up and complete initialization tasks.
 1. Open the Command Palette and type `Gradle: Refresh Gradle Projects View` and run the command.
 There should be no errors in the Output window.
-1. Open the Command Palette and type `Gradle: Run a Gradle Build` and run the command.
-If the Gradle Build succeeds, it will output Java Archive files (a ZIP and a TAR).

-Run:
+1. Open `Gradle` tool on the Activity Bar and expand the `digitalclock` node, `build` node, and execute a `clean` task, then a `build` task.
+1. Copy the output ZIP file from `.\app\build\distributions` to the location where you need it.

+### Run - VSCode

-1. Build the app as described above.
+1. Build the app using `Gradle` tool on the Activity Bar.
+1. Expand `application` node to reveal the `run` task.
+1. Click the play icon to run, or the bug icon to run in debug mode.

+Alternative Run:

 1. Open Run and Debug (Ctrl + Shift + D) and allow VSCode to generate build and run settings.
 1. Click the Green play button to run the app.

-### Command Line - Windows
+### Run - PowerShell, Bash, etc

-Build:
+1. Execute a build (above) or acquire a built Package.
+Gradle output files are dumped in the `distributions` directory by default.
 1. Check that Java executable and version: `java --version`
-1. Execute `gradlew build`.
-1. View output files in the `distributions` directory.

-Run:

-1. Check that Java executable and version: `java --version`
-1. Download the pre-built Java Archive file (or see the `distributions` directory if you followed the Build instructions above).
-1. Extract the ZIP file contents to a new directory.
+1. Extract the ZIP (or TAR) file contents to a new directory.
-1. Traverse the directory to find `bin\app.bat` and execute it to launch the Digital Clock.
+1. Traverse the directory to find and execute the script to launch the Digital Clock.

-Under the covers this batch file executes `java.exe` with the `-classpath` arguments that point to all files in the extracted `lib` directory.
+Windows script is `app.bat` and Linux script is `app`.
+Under the covers these batch file execute `java.exe` with the `-classpath` arguments that point to all files in the extracted `lib` directory.
 So long as the prerequisites are met, the application should run.

+Note: In Linux you might have to mark the shell script as executable using `chmod +x {filename}` before it will work.

-## Publish and Deploy - Linux
+## Prepare Java and JavaFX

 Linux:

-Includes RaspberryPi OS Bookworm and other Debian derivatives.
+Includes RaspberryPi Bookworm and other Debian derivatives.

 1. Read through steps provided by Java JDK 21.x source, for example [Adoptium Linux Install Instructions](https://adoptium.net/installation/linux)
 1. Follow steps using `sudo` as necessary.
 1. For the final step select temurin 21 jdk like: `sudo apt install temurin-21-jdk`
 1. To verify Java Temurin 21 is installed type `java --version`

----

-JAR:

-1. Start in the directory where `javac` output the build files to.
-1. Add necessary Library files. ???
-1. Create JAR: `jar --create --file=DigitalClock.jar --main-class=DigitalClock.class *.class`
-1. Execute the app: `java -jar DigitalClock.jar`

-Note about NetBeans to package this project in other ways:

-1. Install Java JDK 21 (see [References](#references) for details).
-1. Install SnapD: `sudo apt install snapd`, reboot, then `sudo snap install snapd`
-1. Install Apache NetBeans: `sudo snap install netbeans --classic`
-1. Configure NetBeans Options including Libraries, SDK version, etc.
+1. To confirm JavaFX is accessible, launch VSCode and perform a Gradle Build task.

+Windows:

+1. Download and install Adoptium JDK 21.x
+1. Launch VSCode and run a Gradle Build task.

+JavaFX should be downloaded from the Maven Repo and the build should succeed without errors.

 ## References